Tim James (Alabama politician): Business

 James has owned and operated asphalt and heavy construction businesses; with his father and brothers, James formed and operated the Escambia County Environmental Corp., an incineration company treating non-hazardous industrial waste, from 1986-1996.
 James helped found the toll road business Baldwin County Bridge Co. in 1996.
 He was involved in the building of the Foley Beach Express in the 1990s.

-In 2004, Baldwin County Bridge Co., owner of the Foley Beach Express toll bridge, entered into an revenue sharing agreement with the City of Orange Beach, Alabama.
+In 2004, Baldwin County Bridge Co., owner of the Foley Beach Express toll bridge, entered into a revenue sharing agreement with the City of Orange Beach, Alabama.
 In 2006, James sold the Baldwin County Bridge Company to the Australian Macquarie Group.

 In 2019, James founded Tim James Inc., a family-owned construction, development, infrastructure and toll road development company.
 The company has worked on infrastructure projects in Bossier Parish, Louisiana, Caddo Parish, Louisiana, and Shelby County, Alabama, the latter of which is the site of the proposed Coosa River Express toll bridge.